laurenthebertdufresne/laurenthebertdufresne.github.io/_pages/publications.md

     _In submission_
     [arXiv.org](https://arxiv.org/abs/1804.09633)

-*  Syntrophy emerges spontaneously in complex metabolic systems
+*   Syntrophy is an emergent property of complex metabolic systems
     Eric Libby, **Laurent Hébert-Dufresne**, Sayed-Rzgar Hosseini and Andreas Wagner
     _In submission_